abdulsamijay/ethernaut/src/challenge-13-GateKeeperOne/README.md

     3. `uint32(uint64(_gateKey)) == uint16(tx.origin)` <br>
     Means last 2 bytes must equal to last 2 bytes `tx.origin's` address.
 4. To sum it up, the we need `bytes8` such that the following holds `0x 1000 0000 0000 <2 bytes of tx.origin>`.
+5. Now we need to specify gas while calling te function this can be bruteforced on local enviroment.

 1. Run Exploit!